-MIDI recordings can be thought of as a set of instructions.
-We actually explained MIDI in detail in a previous blog which you can read here, but for now we’ll just keep it simple.
+Firstly, think of MIDI recordings as a set of instructions.
+We’ve explained MIDI in detail in a previous blog which you can read here, but for now we’ll just keep it simple.

 MIDI sends electronic messages between different devices, from a keyboard to your DAW, for example.
 Things like drum machines, synths and other keyboards can all “speak” to each other via MIDI connection.

-Think of MIDI as a director in a play.
+MIDI is, essentially, like a director in a play.
 The director gives the script to the actor and tells them how to deliver their lines.
 A MIDI file (the director) takes the recording (the script) and tells the synthesizer, piano, sampler or whatever you might be using exactly how to play it.
 There is no sound saved in a MIDI file, just the timing, the velocity at which you play and the instructions on how the piece of music should be played.

-The interesting thing about MIDI is, you could play and record a piece of music with a keyboard, and whilst it might sound like a piano through your headphones at first, you can then change that sound into a set of strings, a guitar sound or even a dog barking depending on your settings within your DAW.
+The interesting thing about MIDI is, you could play and record a piece of music with a keyboard.
+Whilst it might sound like a piano through your headphones at first, you can then change that sound into a set of strings, a guitar sound or even a dog barking depending on your settings within your DAW.

-This MIDI file is then transferable to any MIDI instrument, which then means you can take a recording that you like and transfer it to another program or piece of hardware that you like the sound of and play your sequence through that.
+This MIDI file is then transferable to any MIDI instrument.
+This means that you can take a recording that you like and transfer it to another program or piece of hardware that you like the sound of and play your sequence through that.

 Digital audio should be thought of as an actual recording of a sound, like you would get on a tape recorder or dictaphone.
 You record your guitar, vocals or drums and the recording software you use takes a faithful record of that performance.
 You can then transfer these files to a CD or turn them into MP3’s and even upload them to the likes of Soundcloud.
 You can edit these sounds depending on the software you use, but you’ll mainly make changes like volume, length and add effects later on.

-The key difference here, is that you can’t take a recording of a guitar and simply make it sound like a dog barking (as is MIDI)– unless you have a MIDI guitar – but we won’t confuse things just yet!
+The key difference here, is that you can’t take a recording of a guitar and simply make it sound like a dog barking.
 You’re not recording instructions, you’re making a record of what you played and how in real time, warts and all.

 So which one should I use?